noorulainkhaan/Crime-Data-Analysis/README.md

 # Crime-Data-Analysis
+In order to run this notebook, Jupyter enviroment is required.
+It is coded in python language.
 This notebook is made to study the crime data of Chicago.
 We will attempt to observe different patterns in the data and mathe following analytical assessments:

 **Single Class**